We may earn money or products from the companies mentioned in this post.

 - Find an indoor pool and go for a swim.

-- Allow yourself to say ‘no’ to outside commitments that don’t bring added value to your life.
+- Allow yourself to say ‘no’ to outside commitments.

 - Declutter a room or an area in your living space.
-You’d be surprised at how some people feel more relaxed after cleaning up the clutter!
+[Note: I wrote this before the Mari Kondo craze exploded, lol.]

-- Am I missing your favorite rejuvenation hack?
-If so, please comment below.
+- Am I missing your favorite self-care hack?
+If so, please comment below on how you rejuvenate.

-As a mom, you owe it to yourself and to your family to claim some ‘me’ time and devote it to self-care.
-True confession: My younger son noticed that I was stressed out this week.
-He scolded me and said, “Mom, you need to inhale some of your essential oils and chill out.”
-Yep, he’s right–I need to take time out for myself and indulge in self-care!!
+Tell your family you are claiming some ‘me’ time and devote it to self-care.
+My younger son noticed that I was stressed out the other week and reminded me, “Mom, you need to inhale some of your essential oils and chill out.”
+Yep, he’s right–I need to take time out for myself on a regular basis!